-Effects of mistletoe extracts on immunocompetent cells of the non-specific and specific immune system such as NK cells, monocytes, macrophages, antigen-presenting cells, T-lymphocytes (T-cells) including T-helper cells, neutrophil and eosinophilic granulocytes, dendritic cells and a number of cytokines has been well established.
+Effects of mistletoe extracts on immunocompetent cells of the non-specific and specific immune system such as NK cells, monocytes, macrophages, antigen-presenting cells, T-lymphocytes (T-cells) including T-helper cells, neutrophil and eosinophilic granulocytes, dendritic cells and a number of cytokines are clearly documented today.

 Originally, mistletoe lectin I (ML I) was thought to be responsible for the various immunological reactions, but today it is known that, in addition to other mistletoe lectins such as ML III and chitin-binding ML, other constituents such as viscotoxins, oligo- and polysaccharides also have an immunomodulating effect [175, 194, 195, 211, 212].

-Activation of the non-specific immune system upon subcutaneous injection causes an acute-phase reaction with an increase in neutrophil granulocytes, while activation of the specific immune system is characterised by the production of antibodies against mistletoe constituents (activation of B-cells), an increase in the number of T-helper cells and an increase in eosinophilic granulocytes in the blood.
+Activation of the non-specific immune system after subcutaneous injection causes an acute-phase reaction with an increase in neutrophil granulocytes and activation of the specific immune system and is characterised by the production of antibodies against mistletoe constituents (activation of B-cells), an increase in the number of T-helper cells and an increase in eosinophilic granulocytes in the blood.

 Dendritic cells (DC) are potent antigen-presenting cells.
 They transmit the information obtained from dendrites to T- and B-lymphocytes and activate them.
 In vitro experiments have shown that ML-containing mistletoe extracts can accelerate the maturation of dendritic cells and neutralise the immunosuppressive effect of tumour cell signals on dendritic cells .

-In a randomised double-blind placebo-controlled study of 47 healthy volunteers who received Iscador Qu special (ML-rich), Iscador P (ML-poor) or placebo (physiological saline solution) for 12 weeks, it was shown that the administration of ML-rich extract significantly increased the production of granulocyte/macrophage-colony stimulating factor (GM-CSF) by peripheral blood mononuclear cells (PBMC) .
-GM-CSF is responsible for the maturation, recruitment and activation of granulocyte and monocyte precursor cells from the bone marrow and is an important factor for the release of eosinophilic granulocytes from the bone marrow .
+In a randomised double-blind placebo-controlled study of 47 healthy volunteers who received Iscador Qu special (mistletoe lectin-rich, ML-rich), Iscador P (ML-poor) or placebo (physiological saline solution) for 12 weeks, it was shown that the administration of ML-rich extract significantly increased the production of granulocyte/macrophage-colony stimulating factor (GM-CSF) by peripheral blood mononuclear cells (PBMC) .
+GM-CSF is responsible for the maturation, recruitment and activation of granulocyte and monocyte precursor cells from the bone marrow and is an important factor for the release of eosinophil granulocytes from the bone marrow .

 The monocyte/macrophage system can be activated directly and indirectly by various mistletoe agents (total extracts, isolated mistletoe lectins, Kuttan's peptides, oligosaccharides, polysaccharides) in different ways.
 Antigen-presenting functions are stimulated, co-stimulating molecules are more strongly expressed while phagocytosis activity and cytotoxicity are increased.
 Furthermore, cytokines are induced and the antitumoural efficacy of macrophages/monocytes is augmented .